alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 - It should provide a create-session function giving two ways to create a session, depending on the type of the mandatory config argument.
 - If the config arg is a string, it is assumed to be the path of an edn file that is expected to conform to a Malli config schema when loaded.
 The Aero library should be used to load the config, validated with Malli and then passed to SessionBuilder.configs().
 - Otherwise the config arg is assumed to be a map that is expected to conform to a Malli config schema.
 The config should be validated with Malli and then passed to SessionBuilder.configs().
-- The create-session function must also provide an optional map argument that can include two options, read-key-fn which is a function to transform column names on dataset read operations, and write-key-fn which is a function to transform column names on dataset write (or create) operations.
+- The create-session function must also provide an optional map argument that can include two options, col->key-fn which is a function to transform column names on dataset read operations, and key->col-fn which is a function to transform column names on dataset write (or create) operations.
-- The default value of read-key-fn will be `(comp keyword str/lower-case)` and the default value of write-key-fn will be `(comp str/upper-case name)`, as in, read-key-fn is the inverse of write-key-fn.
+- The default value of col->key-fn will be `(comp keyword str/lower-case)` and the default value of key->col-fn will be `(comp str/upper-case name)`, as in, col->key-fn is the inverse of key->col-fn.
-- Although read-key-fn and write-key-fn are specified by the session, these functions should be passed to the convert layer functions and exclusively used there.
+- Although col->key-fn and key->col-fn are specified by the session, these functions should be passed to the convert layer functions and exclusively used there.
 - The create-session function must return a map wrapping the session and the options.

 # Config layer